prisconapoli/mercury/README.md

 ### Technology Stack
-As last step, I have investigated the best Technology to develop what I had in mind.
-I ended up to develop M3rcury with Python and Flask.
-Flask is a largely adopted microframework to build web applications.
-It is well documented (tons of tutorials, book and videos onlines) and well integrated with a large number of extensions to support typical use cases, e.g. web forms, databases, working queue, caching, test automation.
-Below the technology stack used in the application.
+As last step, I have investigated the best technologies to develop what I had in mind.
+I ended up to choose Python and the Flask microframework to build this initial version of M3rcury.
+Flask has the advantage to be easy to learn and largely adopted to build web applications.
+It is well documented (tons of tutorials, books and videos on-line) and well integrated with a large number of extensions to support typical use cases, e.g. web forms, databases, working queue, caching, test automation.

+Below is described the final technology stack:

 ###### Front-end
 - Flask-WTF + Bootstrap + Font Awesome for the web pages